giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - Fine grain grid search in the neighbour of the parameters, where the best model is found in the previous step.
 - The final model is trained with the best parameters find so far.

-These step are carried out in parallel for the three optimization method specified above.
+These steps are carried out in parallel for the three optimization method specified above.

-As for the previous series of test several statistics are collected during the three step mentioned above and the results stored in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
-These staistics are then used to analyze how the different training procedure perform while the parameters of the model change.
+As for the previous series of test several statistics are collected during the three steps mentioned above and the results stored in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20real%20dataset/TEST%20RESULTS).
+These staistics are then analyzed to show how the optimization methods respond to changes in the specified parameters.

-Before presenting the final results is important to specify two considerations

--Based on the size of the dataset under observation, a different number of iteration is performed during the grid search step.
+Before presenting the final results is important to specify two considerations -Based on the size of the dataset under observation, a different number of iteration is performed during the grid search step.

-Note that, as the main scope of this project is to evaluate and compare the performances of this optimization methods, I do not investigate how the models generated work on the testing set.
-Even if the performance of the models are not investigated, I checked each model to be consistent with the one generated with the matlab function _fitcsvm_ (using the same parameter).

 ## Bibliography